Benefits of Music Therapy to Autism

 Music therapy has shown great promise in improving the lives of individuals with autism by enhancing communication skills and promoting social interaction.
 Through music, individuals with autism can express themselves, communicate emotions, and develop their verbal and nonverbal communication abilities.

-According to research, music therapy has been found superior to 'placebo' therapy or standard care in improving social interaction within the therapy context, generalised social interaction outside of the therapy context, non‐verbal communicative skills within the therapy context, verbal communicative skills, initiating behaviour, and social‐emotional reciprocity for children with Autism Spectrum Disorder (ASD).
+According to research, music therapy has been found superior to 'placebo' therapy or standard care in improving social interaction within the therapy context, generalized social interaction outside of the therapy context, non‐verbal communicative skills within the therapy context, verbal communicative skills, initiating behaviour, and social‐emotional reciprocity for children with Autism Spectrum Disorder (ASD).

 Managing Sensory Sensitivities and Improving Quality of Life